Showwcase/data-analyst-assignment/README.md

    Write a SQL query to calculate the daily unbounded retention of users.
-   The query should consider user unbounded retention on a daily basis, it should show the percentage of users who came back on a specific day or anytime after that day following their initial visit.
+   The query should consider user unbounded retention on a daily basis, it should show the percentage of users who came back on a specific day or _anytime after that day_ following their initial visit.
+   For example, for all new users who visited on a specific day, what percentage of users came back after 28 days (and not necessarily on day 28).

 Please note that you should utilize the `ga4_obfuscated_sample_ecommerce` dataset provided in BigQuery for both queries.
 Feel free to use any relevant tables and columns available in the dataset to accomplish the task.